AnserBeg/soft-sme1/EMAIL_SETUP_GUIDE.md

 # Email System Setup Guide

-This guide will help you set up and use the email functionality in your NeuraTask application.
+This guide will help you set up and use the email functionality in your Aiven application.

 ## Overview